-Whether they’re being used in automated systems or not, ML algorithms automatically assume that the data is random and representative.
+If variables are discrete, we could consider using mode value to replace missing values.
+Whether they’re being used in automated systems or not, Machine Learning algorithms automatically assume that the data is random and representative.
 However, having random data in a company is not common.

 The best way to deal with this issue is to make sure that your data does not come with gaping holes and can deliver a substantial amount of assumptions.